christophknabe/akka-crawl/README.md

 ## Authors ##

-* Christoph Knabe for the idea of the public webpage crawler as a demonstration of using Akka for scaling parallel web requests, for the original prototype with Spray and for the statistics part
+* Christoph Knabe for the idea of the public webpage crawler as a demonstration of using Akka for scaling parallel web requests, for the single page access prototype with Spray and for the statistics part
 * Heiko Seeberger for porting the Spray prototype to Akka Streams.
 * blazej0@github for coworking in this solution at the Berlin 2014 Scala hackaton